pimsmath/onlinecourses2020/content/courses/algebraic-topology/index.md

   focal_point: ""
   preview_only: false

+prerequisites:
+  - A course in general topology, or metric space topology.
+  - A course in group theory.
 # Free form markdown below this point
 ---
-#### Course prerequisites
- * A course in general topology, or metric space topology.
- * A course in group theory.

 #### Reference texts: